How IFP Works: From Fiber to Function

 Manufacturing With Speed and Repeatability

-Once the digital design is finalized, our proprietary Infinite Fiber Placement (IFP) system brings it to life.
+Once the digital design is finalized, our patented IFP (Infinite Fiber Placement) system brings it to life.
 Using continuous dry fiber, our robotic process lays fibers directly onto the mold surface, following freeform paths with high precision.
 Unlike other systems, IFP can follow complex contours, adapt reinforcement width, and steer around integrated features, all without additional tools or manual intervention.
-It is able to cope with flat or 2D shaped but also double curved surface geometries.
+It is able to cope with flat or single-curved surface geometries.
 After layup, the component is infused with a recyclable epoxy resin via RTM.
 This closed-mold process creates a cured, high-strength part with no trimming or drilling required.

 This allows us to: